skienzmatishun/rippreport/content/p/where-hell-were-you/index.md

   rank: 10
 summary: Fairhope council members and their political puppets are trying to kill a crucial $6.2 million waterfront grant to score cheap election points.
-Leaked documents and meeting records prove these vocal critics never even showed up to public planning sessions.
+Leaked documents and meeting records show these vocal critics never even showed up to public planning sessions.
 Where were these self-proclaimed guardians when local leaders wiped out the city surplus?
 ---